no. 01 Principles

 Patience over urgency

 No countdown timers.
 No 'only 3 left'.
 No 'limited-edition'.
-The Nokia 3210 (2024) will be on Argos tomorrow, next month and next year.
+The Nokia 3210 (2024) will be on Amazon UK tomorrow, next month and next year.
 The decision to delay your child's smartphone is not improved by panic.

 How it shows up